 Sec.
-6. And be it further enacted, That whenever any Treasury notes, of a denomination less than fifty dollars, authorized to be issued by this act shall have been redeemed, the Secretary of the Treasury notes is accounted to the same and the received the full amount authorized by the first section of this act; and the power to issue or reisenced the full amount authorized by the first section of this act; and the power to issue or reisence under the foregoing provisions of this act shall never exceed the full amount authorized by the first section of this act; and the power to issue or reisence under the foregoing provisions of this act shall never exceed the full amount authorized by the first section of this act; and the power to issue or reisence under the foregoing provisions of this act shall never the shall deem it expedient, to issue in exchange f coin, or in payment for public dues, Treasury notes of any of the deneminations hereinbefore specified, bearing interest not exceeding six per centum per annum, and payable at any time not exceeding twelve months from date, provided that the amount of notes so issued or paid shall at no time exceeding twenty millions of dollars.
+7. And be it further enacted, That the Secretary of the Treasury is hereby authorized, whenever he shall deem it expedient, to issue in exchange for coin, or in payment for public dues, Treasury notes of any of the denominations hereinbefore specified, bearing interest not exceeding six per centum per annum, and payable at any time not exceeding twelve months from date, provided that the amount of notes so issued or paid shall at no time exceed twenty millions of dollars.

 Sec.
-8. And be it further enacted, That the Secretary of the Treasury shall report to Congress, immediately after the commencement of the next session, the amount he has borrowed under the provisions of this act, of whom, and on what terms, with an abstract of all the proposals, designating those that have been accepted and those that have been accepted and those that have been rejected, and the amount of bonds or Treasury notes that have been issued for the same.
+8. And be it further enacted, That the Secretary of the Treasury shall report to Congress, imme diately after the commencement of the next session, the amount he has borrowed under the provisions of this act, of whom, and on what terms, with an abstract of all the proposals, designating those that have been accepted and those that have been rejected, and the amount of bonds or Treasury notes that have been issued for the same.

+ed, and the amount of bonds or Treasury notes that have been issued for the same.
 Sec.
 9. And be it further enacted, That the faith of the United States is hereby solemnly pledged for the payment of the interest and redemption of the principal of the loan authorized by this act.
 Sec.
-10. And be it further enacted, That all provisions of the act entitled "An act to authorize the issue of Treasury notes," approved the 23d day of

-December, 1857, so far as the same can or may be applied to the provisions of this act, and not inconsistent therewith, are hereby revived or re-enacted.
+10. And be it further enacted, That all provisions of the act entitled "An act to authorize the issue of Treasury notes," approved the 28d day of mber, 1857, so far as the same can or may be ap-December, 1851, so far as the same can or may be applied to the provisious of this act, and not inconsistent therewill.
+Are hereby revived er re-enacted.

-Sec.
+Soc.
 11. And be it further enacted.
-That, to defray all the expenses that may attend the expenses that may attend the expenses that may attend the expension of this act, the sum of two hundred thousand dollars, or so much thereof as may be necessary, be and the same is hereby appropriated, to be paid out of any money in the Treasury not otherwise appropriated.
+That, to defray all the expenses that may attend the execution of this act, the sum of two hundred thousand dollars, or so much thereof as may be necessary, be and the same is hereby appropriated, to be paid out of any money in the Treasury not otherwise appropriated.

-Approved, July 17, 1861.
+Approved, July 17, 1851.